locationtech/jts/web/docs/developer/index.md

 In GIS, buffering is an operation which in GIS is used to compute the area containing all  points within a given distance of a Geometry.
 In mathematical terms, this is called  computing the **Minkowski sum** of the Geometry with a disc of radius equal to the buffer  distance.
 Finding positive and negative buffers is sometimes referred to as the operations  of **erosion** and **dilation**.
 In CAD/CAM buffer curves are called **offset curves**.

-You can use JTS to compute the **buffer** of a Geometry using the Geometry buffer method  or the BufferOp class.
-The input Geometry to the buffer operation may be of any type  (including arbitrary GeometryCollections).
-The result of a buffer operation is always an area  type (Polygon or MultiPolygon).
-The result may be empty (for example, a negative buffer  of a LineString).
+You can use JTS to compute the **buffer** of a Geometry using the Geometry buffer method  or the `BufferOp` class.
+The input Geometry to the buffer operation may be of any type  (including arbitrary `GeometryCollection`s).
+The result of a buffer operation is always an area type (`Polygon` or `MultiPolygon`).
+The result may be empty (for example, a negative buffer  of a `LineString`).

 You can compute buffers with both positive and negative buffer distances.
-Buffers with a  positive buffer distance always contain the input Geometry.
-Buffers with a negative buffer  distance are always contained within the input Geometry.
-A negative buffer of a  LineString or a Point results in an empty Geometry.
+Buffers with a  positive buffer distance always contain the input `Geometry`.
+Buffers with a negative buffer  distance are always contained within the input `Geometry`.
+A negative buffer of a  `LineString` or a `Point` results in an empty `Geometry`.

 ![](img/buffer.png) ![](img/negative_buffer.png)